• Skip to primary navigation

 Volanti in Wesley Chapel

-Located just 4 miles from Interstate 75, off Wesley Chapel Boulevard, Volanti offers stylish, low-maintenance townhomes and boasts excellent access to the best of the Wesley Chapel area, including premier shopping and dining destinations at Tampa Premium Outlets, the Grove, and The Shops at Wiregrass.
+Located just 4 miles from Interstate 75, off Wesley Chapel Boulevard, Volanti offers stylish, low-maintenance townhomes and boasts excellent access to the best of the Wesley Chapel area.
+This gated-entry community is nearby premier shopping and dining destinations including the Tampa Premium Outlets, the Grove and The Shops at Wiregrass.
+Quick move-in townhomes are available with beautiful designer finishes.

-Volanti was recently awarded the prestigious 2022 Community of The Year by the Tampa Bay Builders Association.
+Volanti recently was awarded the prestigious 2022 Community of The Year award by the Tampa Bay Builders Association, as well as the 2023 Grand Award for the Sebring model in the 2023 Parade of Homes.

-Four home designs — the Marianna, Ormond, Sebring and Venice — currently are available, ranging from 1,667 square feet to 2,574 square feet, with 3 to 4 bedrooms and 2.5 to 3 baths.
+Four home designs — the Marianna, Ormond, Sebring and Venice — currently are available for quick move-in, and offer 1,667 square feet to 2,574 square feet, with 3 to 4 bedrooms and 2.5 to 3 baths.
 All have 1- or 2-car attached garages and large lanais.
 There are three exterior styles available at Volanti — Craftsman, French Country and Contemporary.

-The gated community will have 200 homes at build out, and offers brand new amenities including a resort-style swimming pool with an open-air pavilion, a barbecue area and a fire pit.
+The gated community will have 200 homes at build out and offers brand-new amenities including a resort-style swimming pool with an open-air pavilion, a barbecue area and a fire pit.
+Four model homes are open for tours daily.

 Parkview at Long Lake Ranch in Lutz

-Positioned along State Road 54 at Sunlake Boulevard is Parkview at Long Lake Ranch, which offers single-family homes and townhomes.
-Parkview also has fun-filled amenities including Parkview Pavilion, the hub of the community that features a resort-style pool, shaded breezeway, cabanas and social gathering areas.
-Residents of this gated community also can enjoy a paw park, two tot lots, and fun park areas.
-Parkview offers low HOA fees for residents.
+Perfectly situated just off State Road 54 at Sunlake Boulevard is Parkview at Long Lake Ranch, which offers single-family homes and townhomes.
+Parkview also has fun-filled amenities including the Parkview Pavilion — the hub of the community that features a resort-style pool, shaded breezeway, cabanas and social gathering areas.
+Residents of this gated community also enjoy a paw park, two tot lots and fun park areas.

-Mattamy also brings its award-winning townhomes to Odessa at an enclave of 60 new townhomes just off Gunn Highway.
+Only six townhomes remain in this Odessa enclave of 60 new townhomes just off Gunn Highway.
 This community, Citron Grove, offers unique Craftsman-style townhomes.
 Two floor plans are available — the Marianna and Ormond.
-Citron Grove is just 1.5 miles from the Veterans Expressway, 2 miles from Citrus Park Mall and 12 miles from Tampa’s Westshore Business District and International Airport.
-It’s an easy commute to work or the sports, recreation and arts that Tampa offers.
-The community includes a number of beautiful preserved trees and was formerly the Be Mac Nursery.
-It offers low-maintenance living, value-oriented price points and is zoned for outstanding schools.
-New lower pricing is now available, and townhomes are ready for move-in.
-Two decorated model homes are open daily for tours.
+Citron Grove is just 1.5 miles from the Veterans Expressway, 2 miles from Citrus Park Mall, and 12 miles from Tampa’s Westshore Business District and International Airport.
+It’s an easy commute to work or to all the sports, recreation and arts that Tampa offers.

 About Mattamy Homes